 In our group we have realised a topologically robust laser by taking profit of the physics of cavity polaritons, a half-light /half-matter quasi-particle confined in cylindrically-shaped optical cavities (see the figure on the right).
-By coupling these micro-cylinders together, we have fabricated a uni-dimensional lattice that presents well-defined topological properties leading to the emergence of localized photonic modes at the edges of this lattice.
+By coupling these micro-cylinders together, we have fabricated a one-dimensional lattice that presents well-defined topological properties leading to the emergence of localized photonic modes at the edges of this lattice.

 Scanning electron microscope image of the polariton SSH chained employed for the observation of 1D topological lasing.

-The polariton 1D topological laser:
+The polariton 1D topological lasers:

 Lasing in topological edge states of a 1D lattice, P. St-Jean, V. Goblot, E. Galopin, A. Lemaître, T. Ozawa, L. Le Gratiet, I.Sagnes, J. Bloch and A. Amo, Nat.
 Photon.
 11, 651 (2017).

-Nonreciprocal lasing in topological cavities of arbitrary geometries, B. Bahari, A. Ndao, F. Vallini, A. El Amili, Y. Fainman, and B. Kanté, Science -online publication.
+Nonreciprocal lasing in topological cavities of arbitrary geometries, B. Bahari, A. Ndao, F. Vallini, A. El Amili, Y. Fainman, and B. Kanté, Science 358, 636 (2017).